devxoul/CocoaSeeds/README.md

 #### Branch support

-Previously, you could specify libraries only with tags.
-However, depending on your situation, such as using experimental branches like `swift-2.0`, you can specify them with branch names instead of tags.
-What you need to do is just replacing the tags with the branch names.
+Previously, you could specify a library only with a tag.
+However, depending on your situation, such as using an experimental branch like `swift-2.0`, you can specify them with a branch name instead of the tag.
+What you need to do is just replacing the tag with the branch name.

 ```ruby
 github 'devxoul/SwiftyImage', 'swift-2.0', :files => 'SwiftyImage/SwiftyImage.swift'